Boost Your Social Media Presence: 31-Day Author Platform Challenge

 Today, share your best piece of advice for your audience (is your audience writers? moms?
 YA readers? librarians?).

-One Day 17, you’re going to create a listicle today to share with your followers.
-You choose the topic.
+One Day 28, you’re going to create a listicle today to share with your followers.
 Suggestions include topics like “10 Best Travel Books for Toddlers,” “5 Favorite Bedtime Books with Elephants,” “7 Ways to Strengthen Your Story Arc.”

-Keep reading31 Day Author Platform Challenge Day 29: Things We Love
+Keep reading31-Day Author Platform Challenge, Day 29: Resources We Love

 Let’s get friendly on Day 29.
 Time to share some of your go-to favorites in books, websites, webinars, conferences…whatever you consider crucial in your daily(ish) writing

-Keep reading31 Day Author Platform Challenge Day 30: Checklist Check
+Keep reading31-Day Author Platform Challenge, Day 30: Checklist Checking

 Day 31 is when we check our progress!
 Let’s check our current numbers against where we started.
 Did we meet our goals?
 Did we try?